learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 ## Option #1 — The king of API Gateways: Kong

-But if the product which you're building is primarily an API, you might be interested in what the [Kong Ingress](https://konghq.com/blog/kong-kubernetes-ingress-controller/) has to offer.
+If you're building an API, you might be interested in what the [Kong Ingress](https://konghq.com/blog/kong-kubernetes-ingress-controller/) has to offer.

 **Kong is an API gateway built on top of Nginx.**